stschulte1967/embeddedsystems/SimpleExamples/README.md

-# embeddedsystems
+# Simple Examples
-Playing with embedded systems like arduino, TM4C123, MAiX Bit, Raspberry Pi, etc
+Some simple examples programmed for various embedded systems and development environments